KonoSuba: Light novels

+A series of short story collections, compiling both previously published and new stories by Akatsuki and Mishima, was released in four volumes from January 1, 2020, to February 28, 2026.

+A light novel adaptation of KonoSuba Fantastic Days smartphone game, written by Hirukuma and illustrated by Mishima, was published on March 1, 2022.

 Yen Press announced on May 20, 2016, that it had licensed the light novels for release in North America.
-The first volume was released in conjunction with the second manga volume on February 21, 2017.
+The first volume was released in conjunction with the second manga volume on February 21, 2017, with the last volume released on August 2, 2022.
 On June 20, 2023, Yen Audio released the first volume of the light novel as an audiobook.
-They also released the Fantastic Days novel on June 18, 2023.
+They also released the Fantastic Days novel on July 18, 2023.

 Adaptations

 Manga

 A manga adaptation of KonoSuba illustrated by Masahito Watari began serialization in the October 2014 issue of Fujimi Shobo's Monthly Dragon Age magazine on September 9, 2014.
-As of July 9, 2025, twenty one tankōbon volumes have been released.
+As of August 7, 2026, twenty three tankōbon volumes have been released.
 Yen Press announced its acquisition of the manga adaptation at the same time that it licensed the original light novels.

-A manga adaptation of Extra Attention to that Wonderful Fool! novels, illustrated by Hirukuma, was published in Media Factory's Shounen Ace magazine from January 26, 2018, to January 24, 2020 and compiled into two volumes.
+A manga adaptation of Extra Attention to that Wonderful Fool! novels, illustrated by Tamako Buta, was published in Media Factory's Monthly Shōnen Ace magazine from January 26, 2018, to January 24, 2020, and compiled into two volumes.

-A manga adaptation of Consulting With This Masked Devil! novel, illustrated by Suzume Somemiya, was published in Media Factory's Monthly Comic Alive magazine from February 27, 2018, to January 26, 2019 and compiled into two volumes.
+A manga adaptation of Consulting With This Masked Devil! novel, illustrated by Suzume Somemiya, was published in Media Factory's Monthly Comic Alive magazine from February 27, 2018, to January 26, 2019, and compiled into two volumes.

-A manga adaptation of the KonoSuba Fantastic Days smartphone game by Kasumi Morino was published in Monthly Comic Alive from March 26, 2022, to May 27, 2024 and compiled into four volumes.
+A manga adaptation of the KonoSuba Fantastic Days smartphone game by Kasumi Morino was published in Monthly Comic Alive from March 26, 2022, to May 27, 2024, and compiled into four volumes.